-If you are reevaluating or updating your approach to managing your workforce, contact your attorney to brainstorm and carry out effective ways to do so.
-3
+If you are reevaluating or updating your approach to managing your workforce, contact your Fisher Phillips attorney or the authors of this Insight to brainstorm and carry out effective ways to do so.
+We will continue to monitor developments and provide updates on this and other workplace topics, so make sure you are subscribed to Fisher Phillips' Insight System to gather the most up-to-date information.